casey/just/README.md

   touch "$1"
 ```

-This defeats `just`'s ability to catch typos, for example if you type `$2`, but
+This defeats `just`'s ability to catch typos, for example if you type `$2`
-works for all possible values of `argument`, including those with double
+instead of `$1`, but works for all possible values of `argument`, including
-quotes.
+those with double quotes.

 #### Exported Arguments